geospiza-fortis/manga-recsys/app/src/routes/manga/+page.md

 Finally, we can consider adding in popularity or rating statistics to the models.
 These statistics would likely act as a bias term to re-rank recommendations, and would likely require hyper-parameter tuning to be effective.

-### word2vec and embeddings
+### embeddings

-The word2vec model is a neural network that learns to represent words in a vector space.
-We use `gensim` to train a continuous bag of words (CBOW) model on the tag data.
+This plot shows the distribution of tags that appear in each manga.

 <img alt="tag count histogram" src="/manga-info/20221221-tag-count-histogram.png">